IBM/multicloud-incident-response-navigator/README.md

 ## Installation and Setup

 Before you start, you will need to have python3 and pip3 installed.
-Then run
+Then clone the repo, and run
 ```
-git clone git@github.com:IBM/multicloud-incident-response-navigator.git skipper
-cd skipper
 chmod +x ./installer && ./installer
 ```

-If you are unable to clone using SSH, download ZIP and follow starting from the second instruction.

 ## Running Skipper
-In the skipper/ directory, run
+In the project directory, run
 ```
 ./skipper
 ```